m7a/lo-maenmpc/README.md

 ================================================================================
 ~~~

-The ideas behind these areas are as follows
+The ideas behind these areas are explained in the following.

 ### Area A - Playing Song